[APPLET] The winning times (in hours) for a sample of 20 randomly... | Channels for Pearson+

 1

 Step 1: Calculate the sample mean (x̄) of the winning times.
-Add all the values in the table and divide by the total number of observations (20).
-Use the formula: x̄ = (Σx) / n.
+Add all the values in the table and divide by the total number of observations (n = 20).
+Use the formula x̄ = (Σx) / n.

 Step 2: Identify the population standard deviation (σ), which is given as 0.068 hours.